jphaugla/redisEnterpriseVault/README.md

 ***IMPORTANT NOTE**: Creating this demo application in your GCP account will create and consume GCP resources, which **will cost money**.

 ### GKE Automated Instructions
-This terraform ansible setup has been tested on an AMD64 mac.
+This terraform ansible setup has been tested on an AMD64 and ARM64 mac.
 It needs some additional pip installs

 **NOTE** you must have posgtresql binaries installed before `pip3 install psycopg2`